KirillM/BarChart/README.md

-Bar Chart Standalone with animation
+Bar Chart Standalone with animation for IOS

 BarChart